 Substances with a STOT-RE (repeated exposure) are classified into two categories in Figure A.9.1 of Appendix A of the HCS:

 Category 1 substances have produced significant toxicity in humans, or, on the basis of evidence from studies in experimental animals, can be presumed to have the potential to produce significant toxicity in humans following repeated or prolonged exposure.

 Category 2 substances, on the basis of evidence from studies in experimental animals, can be presumed to have the potential to be harmful to human health following repeated or prolonged exposure.

 While SDS's and OSHA refer specifically to organs that can be damaged by a substance, the medical community also refers to organs targeted by diseases or other conditions.
 For example, the medical literature discusses target organ damage to the brain, heart and kidneys in the context of hypertension (high blood pressure).
 These target organ effects can manifest themselves even before hypertension is diagnosed or progresses from the pre-hypertensive state.
 Other diseases/conditions target other organs, of course.

-SDS's are required to report know target organ effects/toxicities (if any) in Section 2 of the SDS, symptoms/effects of exposure in Section 4, and any toxicological information in Section 11.
+Safety Data Sheets are required to report known target organ effects/toxicities (if any) in Section 2 of the SDS, symptoms/effects of exposure in Section 4, and any toxicological information in Section 11.
 It is important to recognize that under the classification system used by the HCS and GHS, Category 1 designates the greatest hazard and Categories 2, 3, and 4 indicate decreasing levels of hazard.

 When working with chemicals that have target organ effects/toxicities it is critical to prevent exposure.
 This is especially true if you have a pre-existing condition, disease or injury to that particular organ.
 Read the SDS to determine the most effective personal protective equipment (PPE) for dealing with the chemical and be certain to minimize use and release of the chemical in the first place.